spy14/docker-tt-rss/README.md

+## Based on the container from linuxserver/docker-tt-rss

+Changes:

+* pull latest master ttrss when creating container instead of a tag from 5 years ago(unfortunately the developer doesn't tag ttrss anymore)
+* add crontab based update script, the daemon wasn't working(but I haven't yet removed it)
+* add php7-ctype(new requirement?)

+Rest remains unchanged.

+## Original info below:

 *** IMPORTANT NOTICE ***
 THIS IMAGE HAS BEEN DEPRECATED
 We are no longer able to ingest tarballs from upstream repo